If a Member Dies Before Retiring, Can the Member Provide for Payment of a Lifetime Allowance to a Surviving Family Member?

 The allowance which would have been payable to the spouse, and the additional allowance for the benefit of the children, will be paid to the surviving eligible children through a legally appointed guardian.

 If a member dies with less than two years of service and has designated an Option D beneficiary, the nominated eligible beneficiary would receive the Option C allowance the member would have received if the member had retired on the date of his or her death.
-If the member is under age 55 on the date he or she dies, the allowance would be calculated as if the member had attained age 55.
-If the member's death occurs at age 55 or older, the allowance would be calculated using the member's actual age on the date of death.
+If the member is under the minimum age for retirement on the date he or she dies, the allowance would be calculated as if the member had attained the minimum age for retirement.
+If the member’s death occurs after the member had attained the minimum age for retirement, the allowance would be calculated using the member’s actual age on the date of death.

 No. The spouse of an inactive member has no minimum guaranteed allowance.